-No work was conducted on the Lac Tétépisca Nord property during the quarters ended March 30, June 30 and September 30, 2024.
+No work was conducted on the Lac Tétépisca Nord property during the quarters ended March 30, June 30 September 30, and December 31, 2024.

-Focus will consider follow up exploration and mineral resources appraisal work programs at the Lac Tétépisca Nord property, once new funding is in place and the Company has engaged the Innu First Nation of Pessamit, Québec, as collaborators in the ESIA study for the Lac Tétépisca project.
+Focus will consider implementing follow up exploration and mineral resources appraisal work programs at the Lac Tétépisca Nord property, once new funding is in place and the Company has engaged the Innu First Nation of Pessamit, Québec, as collaborators in the ESIA study for the Lac Tétépisca project.